ClarksonCJ/clarksoncj.github.io/content/posts/new_role.md

 opportunity to show off your skills relatively early in your tenure, not to mention the confidence boost that comes with it.

-## Network Within Your Team
+## Grow your network

 Find out the key people you should connect with and set up meetings with them.
 Understanding how your role intersects with theirs and asking about their responsibilities can provide valuable insights.
-This also helps in building your internal network.
+This also helps build your network.

 __Takeaway:__ Its not just what you know, its who you know too.
 Take the time and effort to develop your network in the new role, starting with your team mates.
 They will have the greatest bearing on your success in the early days.